The Maris Stella Spirit Prevails

 The primary section has been functioning at its present premises since 1987.
 In 1996, our school became an Autonomous School with additional funds to provide extra programmes and facilities for Marists.
 Since 1997, the primary section has been functioning as a single-session school.
 Minor improvements were made to the building with the conversion of the library to a media resource library, an improved administration office and staff room with system furniture and the inclusion of two computer laboratories.
 All classrooms are now IT-enabled and the school is fully networked.

-In 2002, the school was designated the N4 Cluster of Excellence for Information and Communication Technology (ICT).
+In 2002, the school was designated the N4 Centre of Excellence for Information and Communication Technology (ICT).
 Other noteworthy awards include the School Distinction Award, Singapore Quality Class, Best Practice Award for Teaching and Learning, and Sustained Achievement Awards.

 The school leadership baton was passed from Brother Anthony Tan to Mr Joseph Lim who was the Principal from 2009 to 2015.
 His leadership continued the spirit of excellence in our school culture and ethos.
 Staff competency was developed to create the joy of learning among students.
 Teaching and learning continued to be our pride and glory as the school received Best Practice in Teaching and Learning, Character and Citizenship Education, Staff Well-being and Development, and Student All-Round Development in 2014.